 You know, now that I think about it, I’m not really jumping on any bandwagons, and I’m not really all that full of crap (though Handan may disagree).
 I actually worked on a farm here in Glastonbury, Connecticut when I was a kid.
 I’d say that gives me more Farmhouse cred than most people blathering on about it these days!

+So maybe I’m a little bit of a snob.
+So what?
+Get your mind back to the post and the printables, madam!
 Okay look, I wasn’t out there milkin’ cows or collectin’ eggs or forkin’ hay or anything like that.
 But I was picking tobacco and driving old tractors and climbing around in the rafters of old barns.
 In the mornings, we used to pick tomatoes for an hour before heading over to the tobacco fields.
 Man, I hated that.
 Not only did it require constant and repeated bending (Ken Horton grew his tomatoes on the ground, not up on trellises), but afterwards, my hands reeked of tomato stem – a smell I can’t stand to this day.
 Just ask Handan – whenever we’re out working with our tomato plants, I whine like a three-year-old about those smelly stems.
 But those Horton tomatoes were excellent.
 We’d eat them like apples, straight from the bush.
 And that’s the other problem with those summer mornings spent bent over like an old crone: those tomatoes were so damn good that they ruined all other tomatoes for me!
 Unless they are farm-fresh and perfectly ripe, I won’t touch them.
 Working at the farm had turned me into a tomato snob.
 Well, it wouldn’t be the last time I snobbed-out about something.
 Come to think of it…I’m pretty snobby with a lot of food and drink.

+Actually, all credit and glory for these awesome farmhouse patent art free printables goes to Handan.
+Normally, she would write the post too, but I offered to relieve her of the burden, because I wanted to take all the glory for myself, mwahahahaha.
+Nah, I’m just kidding.
+She’s been a busy bee lately juggling her “real” job and the blog work, so I just wanted to help her out.
 Now here’s the thing about Farmhouse: it’s all about making your house look like it just popped out of 1931.
 Except for the kitchen appliances.
 Gotta have that fancy range and a refrigerator that knows more than you do.
 You know the one that monitors your inventory and fires off an order to Amazon whenever your free-range eggs, organic skim milk, Yoplait and gluten-free, sugar-free, fat-free snacky cakes dip below critical thresholds?
 Yeah, that one.
 Here’s the real question, though – do any actual farmers live in houses decorated in the current Farmhouse style?
 Or do they look at all of this faux-farmy nonsense and just shake their heads and wish they actually had time to decorate?